-The Water Institute would also like to thank its fellow team members who advised on various sections throughout this report.
-The Institute particularly thanks Dr. Huy Vu, who spearheaded the vulnerability assessment process, and Adrian McInnis, who provided tremendous support on analyzing the vulnerability assessment surveys.
+The authors would also like to thank the research staff at the Water Institute of the Gulf who advised on various sections throughout this report.
+The authors particularly thank Dr. Huy Vu, who spearheaded the vulnerability assessment process, and Adrian McInnis, who provided invaluable support analyzing and coding the survey results.
 Amy Wold and Cyndhia Ramatchandirane provided constructive feedback and edits on the report.
-Additional subject matter contributions came from: Brett McMann, Harris Bien, Jessi Parfait, Leland Moss, Dr. Melissa Baustian, and Dr. Tim Carruthers.
+Additional subject matter contributions came from Dr. Melissa Baustian, Harris Bienn, Brett McMann, Leland Moss, and Jessi Parfait.